hermixy/ospa/Documentation/OSPA Chipset.md

 ## Module Configuration

-At minimum, every PLC requires one SBMM and one ULEM.
+At minimum, a PLC requires one SBMM and one ULEM.
 The board may contain up to 6 additional modules, for a total of 8 modules.
+With the exception of the LIIM, a maximum of one of each type of module may be used.
+The PLC can have multiple LIIMs.

 The maximum number of modules is determined by the number of pins available on the SBMM's microcontroller.
 Each chip on the board requires 2 additional pins: one for the *slave select* and one for the *master request*.